Athlete's foot: Treatment

 To be effective, treatment includes all infected areas (such as toenails, hands, torso, etc.).
 Otherwise, the infection may continue to spread, including back to treated areas.
 For example, leaving fungal infection of the nail untreated may allow it to spread back to the rest of the foot, to become athlete's foot once again.

-Allylamines such as terbinafine are considered more efficacious than azoles for the treatment of athlete's foot.
+Systematic review found that allylamines such as terbinafine are not more efficacious than azoles for the treatment of athlete's foot.

 Severe or prolonged fungal skin infections may require treatment with oral antifungal medication.

 Topical treatments

 There are many topical antifungal drugs useful in the treatment of athlete's foot including: miconazole nitrate, clotrimazole, tolnaftate (a synthetic thiocarbamate), terbinafine hydrochloride, butenafine hydrochloride and undecylenic acid.
 The fungal infection may be treated with topical antifungal agents, which can take the form of a spray, powder, cream, or gel.
 Topical application of an antifungal cream such as butenafine once daily for one week or terbinafine once daily for two weeks is effective in most cases of athlete's foot and is more effective than application of miconazole or clotrimazole.
 Plantar-type athlete's foot is more resistant to topical treatments due to the presence of thickened hyperkeratotic skin on the sole of the foot.
-Keratolytic and humectant medications such as urea, salicyclic acid (Whitfield's ointment), and lactic acid are useful adjunct medications and improve penetration of antifungal agents into the thickened skin.
+Keratolytic and humectant medications such as urea, salicylic acid (Whitfield's ointment), and lactic acid are useful adjunct medications and improve penetration of antifungal agents into the thickened skin.
 Topical glucocorticoids are sometimes prescribed to alleviate inflammation and itching associated with the infection.

 A solution of 1% potassium permanganate dissolved in hot water is an alternative to antifungal drugs.
 Potassium permanganate is a salt and a strong oxidizing agent.